ruiy2/PCA/README.md

 To choose an appropriate number of factors to use, we created scree plots for both time periods.
 Then, we chose the elbow accordingly and used 2 factors for our PCA.

+Factor 1: We can see that factor 1 is positively correlated with all cryptos and the magnitude of correlation does not vary greatly between crypto winter and bull run.
+Therefore it is a long-run factor that does not change greatly with short-run fluactuations.
+Factor 2: Given the large positive correlation between USD price and factor 2 as well as the large negative correlation between gold price and factor 2, we think factor 2 is related to USD strength.